usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 ## 6. Digital Identity Risk Management

+OMB guidance outlines a five-step process by which agencies should meet their authentication assurance requirements:

+1.  *Conduct a risk assessment of the government system* - No specific risk assessment methodology is prescribed for this purpose;
+    however, NIST [[SP 800-30]](#SP800-30) offers a general process for risk assessment and risk mitigation, and NIST [[SP 800-37]](#SP800-37) Revision 1 provides recommendations on the selection and specification of security controls for a system as part of an organization-wide information security program.
+This guideline supports the identification of risk to the organization or to individuals associated with the operation of a system.

+2.  *Map identified risks to the appropriate assurance level* - Section 2.2 of OMB M-04-04 provides the guidance necessary for agencies to perform this mapping.

+3.  *Select technology based on digital authentication technical guidance* - After the appropriate assurance level has been determined, OMB guidance states that agencies should select technologies that meet the corresponding technical requirements, as specified by this document suite.
+Some agencies may possess existing digital authentication technology.
+Agencies should verify that any existing technology meets the requirements specified in this document suite.

+4.  *Validate that the implemented system has met the required assurance level* - As some implementations may create or compound particular risks, agencies should conduct a final validation to confirm that the system achieves the required assurance level for the user-to-agency process.
+NIST [[SP 800-53A]](#SP800-53A) provides requirements for the assessment of the implemented system during the validation process.
+Validation should be performed as part of a security authorization process as described in NIST [[SP 800-37]](#SP800-37), Revision 1.

+5.  *Periodically reassess the system to determine technology refresh requirements* - The agency shall periodically reassess the system to ensure that the identity authentication requirements continue to be satisfied.
+NIST [[SP 800-37]](#SP800-37), Revision 1 provides recommendations on the frequency, depth and breadth of periodic reassessments.
+As with the initial validation process, agencies should follow the assessment requirements specified in [[SP 800-53A]](#SP800-53A) for conducting the security assessment.

 ### 6.1.
 Summary

 This guidance requires agencies to review new and existing electronic transactions to ensure that authentication processes provide the appropriate level of assurance.
 It establishes and describes four levels of identity assurance for electronic transactions requiring authentication.
 Assurance levels also provide a basis for assessing Credential Service Providers (CSPs) on behalf of Federal agencies.
 This document will assist agencies in determining their e-government authentication needs.
 Agency business-process owners bear the primary responsibility to identify assurance levels and strategies for providing them.
 This responsibility extends to electronic authentication systems.
 Agencies should determine assurance levels using the following steps, described in Section 2.3:1.
 Conduct a risk assessment of the e-government system.
 2. Map identified risks to the applicable assurance level.
 3. Select technology based on e-authentication technical guidance.
 4. Validate that the implemented system has achieved the required assurance level.
 5. Periodically reassess the system to determine technology refresh requirements.